nest/ode-toolbox/doc/index.rst

 Installation
 ------------

 ..
-Attention:: SymPy releases after 1.4 introduce a fourfold regression in runtime performance on the ODE-toolbox unit tests, compared to SymPy 1.4.
-Unless this conflicts with other version requirements, we would recommend to use SymPy 1.4 for now (for example, by editing ``requirements.txt`` to read ``sympy==1.4``).
+Attention:: SymPy releases after 1.4 introduce a regression in runtime performance when computing matrix exponentials.
+Unless this conflicts with other version requirements, we recommend to use SymPy 1.4 for now (for example, by editing ``requirements.txt`` to read ``sympy==1.4``).
+This issue is being tracked at https://github.com/sympy/sympy/issues/23417.

 ..
-Attention:: The latest SymPy release at time of writing, 1.10.1, introduces an issue that prevents ODE-toolbox from being used with many common neuron models.
-Please see https://github.com/sympy/sympy/issues/23417 and use an older SymPy version until this issue has been resolved.
+Attention:: To perform solver benchmarking, ODE-toolbox relies on GSL and PyGSL.
+Currently, the latest PyGSL release is not compatible with GSL.
+We recommend to use GSL 2.7 for now.
+This issue is being tracked at https://github.com/pygsl/pygsl/issues/62.

 Prerequisites